minvws/nl-kat-coordination/docs/source/technical_design/debianinstall.rst

 the release.
 Currently this means we support Debian 11 (bullseye) and 12 (bookworm) and Ubuntu 22.04.
 Debian 12 has been released on 10th of June so we will stop providing packages for Debian 11 in December 2023.
-After Ubuntu 24.04 is releases we will provide Ubuntu 22.02 packages until October 2024.
+After Ubuntu 24.04 is released we will provide Ubuntu 22.02 packages until October 2024.

 Prerequisites
 =============